R1tVol/Architect/README.md

-# Architect is a unfinished project it's in queue
+# Architect is a unfinished project it's in queue, unfinished, still has some errors and other fails, requires venv